grecuandrei/java-backend-starter-impl/README.md

     ./mvnw test
     ```

+## DTOs
+- The API uses Data Transfer Objects (DTOs) to decouple the internal data structures from the API responses and requests.
+- This enhances security and allows more control over the data exposed to the clients.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.